EmilHvitfeldt/MethCon5/README.md

 First we apply the `ii_summarize` function.
 This will take the columns specified in `value` and and apply the `fun` stratified according to `id`.
-In this case we want to calculate the mean meth value wihin each gene.
+In this case we want to calculate the mean meth value within each gene.

 ``` r